Willie Nelson: Early life and education

 Willie Hugh Nelson was born in Abbott, Texas, on April 29, 1933, to Ira Doyle Nelson and Myrle Marie (née Greenhaw).
 His birthday was incorrectly recorded by Dr. F. D. Sims as April 30.
 He was named Willie by his cousin Mildred, who also chose Hugh as his middle name, in honor of her recently deceased younger brother.
 Nelson traces his genealogy to the American Revolutionary War, in which his ancestor John Nelson served as a major.
 His parents moved to Texas from Arkansas in 1929 to look for work.
 His grandfather, William, worked as a blacksmith, while his father worked as a mechanic.

 His mother left soon after he was born, and his father remarried and also moved away, leaving Nelson and his sister Bobbie to be raised by their grandparents, who taught singing back in Arkansas and started their grandchildren in music.
 Nelson's grandfather bought him a guitar when he was six, and taught him a few chords, and Nelson sang gospel songs in the local church alongside Bobbie.
 He wrote his first song at age seven, and when he was nine, he played guitar for local band Bohemian Polka.

-During the summer, the family picked cotton alongside other Abbott residents.
+During the summer, the Nelson family picked cotton alongside other Abbott residents.
 Nelson disliked picking cotton, so he earned money by singing in dance halls, taverns, and honky tonks from age 13, which he continued through high school.
 His musical influences were Jimmie Rodgers, Hank Williams, Bob Wills, Lefty Frizzell, Ray Price, Ernest Tubb, Hank Snow, Django Reinhardt, Frank Sinatra, and Louis Armstrong.